-During fiscal 2013, our nominating and corporate governance committee approved a policy for the compensation of the non-employee members of our board of directors (the "Director Compensation Policy") in order to attract, retain and reward our board's qualified directors and align the financial interests of the these directors with those of our stockholders.
-Only non-employee directors who are not affiliated with investment funds that are our investors are eligible for compensation under the Director Compensation Policy.
+In fiscal 2013, our nominating and corporate governance committee approved a policy for the compensation of the non-employee members of our board of directors (the "Director Compensation Policy") to attract, retain, and reward these individuals and align their financial interests with those of our stockholders.
+Only non-employee directors who are not affiliated with investment funds that hold shares of our common stock are eligible for compensation under the Director Compensation Policy.
+The Director Compensation Policy was amended in September 2014, effective for fiscal 2015.

 Initial Award.
-When an eligible director initially joins our board of directors, the eligible director will receive an initial award of restricted stock units having a value between \$750,000 to \$1 million (as determined based on the average closing price of our common stock on the New York Stock Exchange during the 30 calendar days prior to the date of grant).
-The initial award will vest as to one third of the shares covered by the restricted stock units on the first anniversary of the date the director joined our board of directors, and the remaining shares will vest quarterly over the following two years, subject to the director's continued service as of each such date.
+Under the Director Compensation Policy and prior to its recent amendment, when an eligible director initially joined our board of directors, the eligible director received an initial award of restricted stock units having a value between \$750,000 to \$1 million (as determined based on the average closing price of our common stock on the New York Stock Exchange during the 30 calendar days prior to the date of grant).
+The value of this initial award has been subsequently increased to \$1 million effective the beginning of fiscal 2015.
+This initial award will vest as to one third of the shares covered by the restricted stock unit award on the first anniversary of the date the eligible director joined our board of directors, and the remaining shares will vest quarterly over the following two years, subject to the director's continued service as of each such date.

 Annual Award.
-At each annual meeting, each eligible director will receive an annual restricted stock unit award having a value equal to \$200,000 (as determined based on the average closing price of our common stock on the New York Stock Exchange during the 30 calendar days prior to the date of grant).
-In addition, at each annual meeting, our Lead Independent Director will receive an additional annual restricted stock unit award having a value equal to \$50,000 (as determined based on the average closing price of our common stock on the New York Stock Exchange during the 30 calendar days prior to the date of grant).
+Under the Director Compensation Policy and prior to its recent amendment, at each annual meeting of stockholders, each eligible director received an annual restricted stock unit award having a value equal to \$200,000 (as determined based on the average closing price of our common stock on the New York Stock Exchange during the 30 calendar days prior to the date of grant).
+The value of the annual award has been subsequently increased to \$300,000 effective the beginning of fiscal 2015.
+In addition, at each annual meeting of stockholders, our Lead Independent Director will receive an additional annual restricted stock unit award having a value equal to \$50,000 (as determined based on the average closing price of our common stock on the New York Stock Exchange during the 30 calendar days prior to the date of grant).
 The annual award will vest quarterly over a period of one year, subject to the director's continued service as of each such date.

 Committee Awards.
-At each annual meeting, the chairpersons and members of the three standing committees of our board of directors will be entitled to receive additional annual restricted stock unit awards for committee service having the following values (as determined based on the average closing price of our common stock on the New York Stock Exchange during the 30 calendar days prior to the date of grant):
+At each annual meeting of stockholders, the chairpersons and members of the three standing committees of our board of directors will receive additional annual restricted stock unit awards for committee service having the following values (as determined based on the average closing price of our common stock on the New York Stock Exchange during the 30 calendar days prior to the date of grant):